- Eustace Santa Barbara and Guy Feld hunt for small and medium-sized UK companies

 - They follow the same investment philosophy and process established by their highly regarded predecessor, Giles Hargreave

-- This fund is not on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential
+- This fund does not feature on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio